-- address in due detail all aspects of the obligations (in Articles 6 to 19) of the Convention to enable a complete and comprehensive review by other Contracting Parties1; - be both sufficiently comprehensive to permit genuine evaluation of the extent of fulfilment of each obligation and sufficiently concise to make both writing and reviewing the National Report practicable; - provide comprehensive information based on the actual situation; - follow an article-by-article approach, with due regard to the concept of 'safety as a whole'; - clearly distinguish between requirements stipulated in the national regulations and the status of the implementation of these requirements; - clearly distinguish between actions taken by the regulatory body and those taken by licence holders; - support the review process by enabling other Contracting Parties to identify any changes and achievements without losing sight of the overall context; - reflect Suggestions and Challenges (see Annex IV of the Guidelines regarding the Review Process under the Convention on Nuclear Safety) identified at the previous Review Meeting for the Contracting Party as well as topics and important issues stated in the Summary Report of that Review Meeting; - give due regard to issues and trends in nuclear safety, such as those identified by the Contracting Parties at the previous Review Meeting, at the Organisational Meeting, or in the IAEA Generic Safety Observations Report described in Section III of the Guidelines regarding the Review Process under the Convention on Nuclear Safety;
+- address in due detail all aspects of the obligations (in Articles 6 to 19) of the Convention to enable a complete and comprehensive review by other Contracting Parties; - be both sufficiently comprehensive to permit genuine evaluation of the extent of fulfilment of each obligation and sufficiently concise to make both writing and reviewing the National Report practicable; - provide comprehensive information based on the actual situation; - follow an article-by-article approach, with due regard to the concept of 'safety as a whole'; - clearly distinguish between requirements stipulated in the national regulations and the status of the implementation of these requirements; clearly distinguish between actions taken by the regulatory body and those taken by licence holders; - support the review process by enabling other Contracting Parties to identify any changes and achievements without losing sight of the overall context; - reflect Suggestions and Challenges (see Annex V of the Guidelines regarding the Review Process under the Convention on Nuclear Safety) identified at the previous Review Meeting for the Contracting Party as well as topics and important issues stated in the Summary Report of that Review Meeting; - give due regard to issues and trends in nuclear safety, such as those identified by the Contracting Parties at the previous Review Meeting, at the Organisational Meeting, or in the IAEA Generic Safety Observations Report described in Section III of the Guidelines regarding the Review Process under the Convention on Nuclear Safety; - discuss the safety of nuclear installations by presenting aggregated data, generic analyses, overall safety trends and, where appropriate, particular safety-related issues at individual nuclear installations; - put detailed information and supporting data into annexes as appropriate; - identify Challenges faced by a Contracting Party to improve safety at its nuclear installations; and, - reflect efforts made to enhance international co-operation and assistance to improve nuclear safety worldwide.

-1 No separate report is required under Articles 4 and 5 of the Convention.
+&lt;sup>1 No separate report is required under Articles 4 and 5 of the Convention.